hugoisprogramming/HugFlix/README.md

 1. Go to http://localhost:8096
 2. Choose your prefered language for the interface and create an user acccount
-3. On the next page, click on the + icon to add the media library
+3. On the next page, click on the + icon for each media library you want to add.
+4. For the Series folder :
-4. In the media type, select 'TV Shows'
+   1. In the media type, select 'TV Shows'
-5. Add a folder by cliking on the + icon next to 'Folders' and select '/Series', then click 'OK'
+   2. Add a folder by cliking on the + icon next to 'Folders' and select '/Series', then click 'OK'
+   3. Select your prefered language for the shows and your country
+   4. You can tune the other parameters and finally click on 'OK'
+5. For the Movies folder :
+   1. In the media type, select 'Movies'
+   2. Add a folder by cliking on the + icon next to 'Folders' and select '/Movies', then click 'OK'
-6. Select your prefered language for the shows and your country
+   3. Select your prefered language for the shows and your country
-7. You can tune the other parameters and finally click on 'OK'
+   4. You can tune the other parameters and finally click on 'OK'
-8. On the next page, you can choose the language for the metadata of your library
+6. On the next page, you can choose the language for the metadata of your library
-9. On the following page, you can leave the parameters like that and go to the final page.
+7. On the following page, you can leave the parameters like that and go to the final page.
-10. Jellyfin is now configured and you can login with the user account you've configured before.
+8. Jellyfin is now configured and you can login with the user account you've configured before.

 ### Add TheTVDB plugin
 1. Go to http://localhost:8096 and open the menu on the upper left corner